-Sandi W. Smith is the former Director of the Health and Risk Communication Center and Professor in the Department of Communication at Michigan State University where she teaches courses in persuasion, communication theory, and interpersonal communication.
+Sandi W. Smith is the former Director of the Health and Risk Communication Center and University Distinguished Professor in the Department of Communication at Michigan State University where she teaches courses in persuasion, communication theory, and interpersonal communication.

 Dr. Smith’s research focuses on interpersonal communication and campaigns in health contexts.
 She studies the impact of social norms, memorable messages, and social support on health behaviors.
 Some important health contexts of interest include organ donation, college student alcohol consumption, breast cancer prevention, and improvement of the probation/parole process with a focus on interpersonal communication between the agent and client.

 Her research has appeared in journals such as Communication Monographs, Human Communication Research, Health Communication, the Journal of Health Communication, Journal of Communication, and the Journal of Applied Communication Research, among others.